pemet/router-simple/README.md

 * Edit the file `/etc/sysconfig/network-scripts/ifcfg-eth1` and
   replace the line `ONBOOT=no` by `ONBOOT=yes`, otherwise your `eth1`
   will not get up on the next boot.
+N.B. `eth1` here is not `eth1` in your machine!

 * Since we are making an IPv4 router, a purist might also ensure the above file has options `IPV6INIT=no` and `IPV6_AUTOCONF=no`.
 But that doesn't really matter.

-The file is not synced to NetworkManager in real time.
+* The `network-scripts/ifcfg-eth1` file not synced to NetworkManager in real time.
 If ones makes changes, the command `nmcli reload eth1` will activate them.

 ## Masquerading NAT